teuton-software/asker/docs/install/README.md

 | ----------- | -------- | ------- | --------- | ----------- |
 | [global]    | internet | yes     | yes or no | Accept to connect Google and download find images URLs |
 | [questions] | exclude  |         | Comma separated strings| Exclude questions with this texts into their names |

+---

+# Download Asker input examples

+If you want to download our repository with asker input files:

+1. Open sesión as normal user.
+Not root.
+1. `cd`
+1. `asker download`

+> Like a `git clone https://github.com/dvarrui/asker-inputs.git`